 At Columbia, our mission is to help you enjoy the outdoors longer.
 That’s why we consider it our responsibility to be conscientious stewards of our shared environment.

 With this in mind, we’re excited to preview OutDry Extreme ECO, a new rainwear technology that will be available in Spring 2017.
-OutDry Extreme ECO is the first high-performance environmentally friendly rain jacket with NO PFCs* (Perflourinated compounds).
+OutDry Extreme ECO is a high-performance environmentally friendly rain jacket with NO PFCs* (Perflourinated compounds).

 *No PFCs intentionally used in this product.
 May contain trace amounts.